Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Introduction

-In the literature, there have been a substantial number of detailed and systematic reviews on LLMs' application in SE \cite{hou2023large, zhang2023survey, DBLP:journals/tse/WangHCLWW24, fan2023large, DBLP:journals/corr/abs-2405-01466}.
+In the literature, there have been a substantial number of detailed and systematic reviews on LLMs' application in SE or benchmarking for general LLMs ~\cite{DBLP:journals/tosem/HouZLYWLLLGW24, zhang2023survey, DBLP:journals/tse/WangHCLWW24, fan2023large, DBLP:journals/corr/abs-2405-01466, cao2025toward}.
 However, this paper serves as the first comprehensive survey on existing SE-related benchmarks for LLMs.
 This study reviews current benchmarks, raise awareness within the community about their importance, and, crucially, illuminate future research directions for developing new benchmarks.
 The main contributions of this paper are as follows:

-\begin{itemize} \item We are the first to present a comprehensive SLR on \papers~benchmarks released before May 2025, which focus on the evaluation of LLM-based solutions to address SE challenges.
+\begin{itemize} \item We are the first to present a comprehensive SLR on \papers~benchmarks released before June 2025, which focus on the evaluation of LLM-based solutions to address SE challenges.
 We conducted a detailed analysis of the benchmarks.

 \item We have classified the \papers~benchmarks based on their applicability to specific SE tasks and further summarized their usage, construction methods, and trends within each task.

 \item We have identified key challenges associated with LLM benchmarks in the SE domain and proposed several potential research directions for Benchmark4SE.